jose-zothner-meyer/hangman100/README.md

 - **Class Structure and Methods:**
     - The class structure and methods (`__init__`, `_update_word_guessed`, `_handle_correct_guess`, `_handle_incorrect_guess`, `_is_valid_guess`, `_check_guess`, `ask_for_input`) have been kept the same but are now utilized within the context of the `play_game` function for better modularity and flow.

+## 2.6: Wrapped up: Milestone_6.py

+The provided code for the Hangman game has been significantly updated to improve functionality and integrate two new open-source modules: `english_words` and `PyDictionary`.
+Below is a detailed explanation of the changes made from the old code to the new version, the new functionalities added, and issues encountered during execution.

+### 1. Integration of `english_words` Module
+- **Old Code:** The word list for the Hangman game was manually provided.
+- **New Code:** The `english_words` module is now used to dynamically generate a set of English words (`word_list`) from the `"web2"` dataset, ensuring a more diverse and comprehensive selection of words.

+### 2. Integration of `PyDictionary` Module
+- **Old Code:** There was no functionality for providing the meaning of the word after the game ends.
+- **New Code:** The `PyDictionary` module is now used to fetch and display the meaning of the word after the game concludes, either through a win or a loss.

+### 3. Improved Word Selection
+- **Old Code:** The word was selected from a list directly.
+- **New Code:** The word list is a set, and a random word is selected after converting this set to a list.
+This change is necessary due to the nature of the `english_words` module, which returns a set.

+### 4. Enhanced User Feedback
+- **Old Code:** The initial display of the word's blanks and the word's progress after each correct guess was not shown.
+- **New Code:** The initial state of the word (as blanks) is displayed when the game starts, and it is updated with each correct guess, providing better visual feedback to the player.

+### 5. Game Over Enhancements
+- **Old Code:** Upon losing the game, there was no additional information provided about the word.
+- **New Code:** When the player loses, the game now reveals the word and attempts to fetch its meaning using the `PyDictionary` module.
+If the player wins, the same information is provided as a reward.

+## New Functionalities

+### 1. Dynamic Word List Generation
+- The `english_words` module provides a set of words, enhancing the variability and challenge of the game.

+### 2. Word Meaning Fetching
+- After the game ends, the `get_word_meaning` method attempts to fetch the meaning of the word using `PyDictionary`.
+This feature adds an educational aspect to the game.

+### 3. Improved Game Flow
+- The game now gives more detailed feedback throughout, including showing the word with blanks at the start and updating it dynamically as correct letters are guessed.

+## Known Issues

+### Duration Errors with `PyDictionary`
+- **Issue:** The `PyDictionary` module frequently causes duration errors when attempting to fetch the meaning of the word.
+This issue occurs almost every time the code is run, particularly when trying to play the game.
+- **Impact:** Due to these errors, the word's meaning may not be displayed, resulting in the fallback message suggesting the player look up the word online.
+- **Possible Solution:** Considering alternative methods or libraries for fetching word meanings may be necessary to mitigate this issue.
+For instance, using an API-based service, such as <a href='https://developer.oxforddictionaries.com' > Oxford Dictionaries</a> or <a href='https://languages.oup.com' > Oxford Languages</a>, with better reliability might be more appropriate for this feature.

+## Conclusion
+The new code version of the Hangman game offers improved functionality, a better user experience, and additional educational value.
+However, the duration errors with `PyDictionary` present a challenge that needs addressing to ensure the game runs smoothly and reliably.

 ## Installation Instructions